-- What happens if the funeral home went out of business?
+- What happens if the funeral home goes out of business?

-- Can the funeral director give you a different funeral than the one you’ve chosen?
+- Can the funeral director give you a different funeral than your chosen one?

 - Can you cancel the contract and be able to get a full refund if you change your mind?
 Are there any cancellation charges?

-- Can you cancel the funeral plan if something happens, for example, you get a plan for your spouse’s funeral, but you became separated or divorced?
+- Can you cancel the funeral plan if something happens?
+For example, you get a plan for your spouse’s funeral but become separated or divorced.

 - Is the contract portable, transferable, and refundable without penalty?